ASSESSMENT AND SUPPORT

 any of these things

-It does not link the evidence to the point
+The explanation does not relate to the point at all.

 all of these things